Join thousands who've shattered the hype. Get your copy from Amazon (ebook) & Flipkart (print).

 When MBA education costs are spiralling out of control, a full-tuition scholarship can mean a lot to Indian candidates with pockets that aren’t as deep as their other MBA classmates.

 Smeal MBA granted a full-ride (100% tuition waiver) and more, in terms of a steady income (stipend) to Pushkal Kumar.

-He stands tall and confident today, as the entrepreneur in him knows very well that he’s already got his RoI even before he starts his MBA program at a top school which enjoys a respectable MBA ranking for its Supply Chain specialization.
+He stands tall and confident today, as the entrepreneur in him knows very well that he’s already got his RoI even before he starts his MBA program at a top school which enjoys a respectable MBA ranking for its Supply Chain Management (SCM) specialization.

 In this guest post, he describes how and what he did to get not only an admit but also a whole lot of free money from one of his top choice business schools.

 Smeal MBA: Full scholarship + stipend from Penn State

 “Thank you almighty,” are the three words that came to my mind before I even picked up a phone call from +1 (xxx) xxx-xxxx.
 I knew it was the Smeal MBA Adcom giving me the good news in less than 24 hours after my interview.
 The end of a 2 year long journey was finally here!!!
 Not only was I admitted but also I got a full tuition scholarship + Graduate Assistantship (GA) stipend of $700 / $1400 per month.
 It was the 7th of December I remember clearly.

 The bschool journey started way back in 2010 with my first GMAT.
 Then another 2 GMAT test attempts in 2011.
 The GMAT preparation journey was itself very painful for me accompanied by the death of my beloved dog Ronnie 9 days before attempt 2 in July 2011.